MEDIATION

 resolve the disputed issues.

 PURPOSE.
-The sole purpose of mediation is to assist the parties in reaching
+The sole purpose of mediation is to assist the parties in

-as to the disputed issues between the couple.
+or decision as to the disputed issues between the couple.

 NON-BINDING.
 No person MUST agree to anything in mediation.
 Any

 agreement reached in mediation is not binding upon the couple.
-This means
+This

-during mediation.
+made during mediation.

 MEDIATOR.
 Most counties have a list of court-approved mediators.
-You can
+You

-mediators by county.
+approved mediators by county.

 PROCESS.
-If an agreement is reached by the parties, this agreement is put
+If an agreement is reached by the parties, this agreement is

-into writing, and given to the couple, their attorneys, and sometimes the
+put into writing, and given to the couple, their attorneys, and sometimes the

 Court.
 Remember this agreement is non-binding on the parties.

 REPORT.
-Once mediation is completed, the mediator will file a report with the
+Once mediation is completed, the mediator will file a report with